Omnistac/zedux/README.md

 /*
   So we said the store is all ready to go.
 And that's true.
-  But in Zedux, Zero-Configuration is optional <fireworks here>.
+  But in Zedux, zero configuration is optional <fireworks here>.
   We're not gonna use it here.
 But check it out in the docs.

   Here we're introducing our reactor hierarchy to Zedux.